fosslight/fosslight-guide-en/scanner/3_binary.md

 ```
 - fosslight_log_bin_[datetime].txt : Execution log
 - fosslight_report_bin_[datetime].xlsx : Binary analysis result in the FOSSLight Report format
-   - For jar file analysis, security vulnerability information is added to the `Vulnerability Link` column.
    - For each binary, the checksum and `tlsh` columns are hidden by default.